What language is spoken in Malta?

 What does “Mela” mean?

-Mela or Mela Mela, is probably the most emblematic phrase in Malta.
-Maltese people use it consistently in speech, both in Maltese and to punctuate sentences in English.
+Mela or Mela Mela is probably the most emblematic phrase in Malta.
+The Maltese use it all the time in both Maltese and English.

-Mela is not a word or expression with a precise meaning.
-It can mean “okay,” “well,” “agreed,” “that’s enough,” “it works,” etc. The speaker’s intonation and the context will make the difference in how it’s interpreted.
+Mela isn’t a word or an expression with a precise meaning.
+It can mean “okay,” “well,” “all right,” “that’s enough,” “that works,” and so on.
+The speaker’s intonation and the context will determine the meaning to be conveyed.